 Medicare Supplement Guaranteed Issue Rules

-As long as you are enrolled in Original Medicare Parts A and B, you can buy any Medicare Supplement, or Medigap policy, that’s offered in your area.
-There are 10 standard plans, labeled Plan A through Plan N.
+As long as you are enrolled in Original Medicare Parts A and B, you can buy any Medicare Supplement that’s offered in your area.

 Trial Rights if You Enroll in Medicare Advantage and Change Your Mind